mszarvas/3d_modeling/blender_osm.rst

    * Press ``Copy`` on the web-page
    * Press ``Extent > paste`` in OSM plugin side panel

 #.
-Download terrain first (buildings do not work well with terrain)
+Download terrain first (only if needed; buildings do not work well with terrain)
 #.
-Download image overlay next
+Download image overlay (satellite or map) next

    * ``Settings > Overlay: Custom URL``
    * ``Overlay URL:``